synesthesiam/rhasspy/profiles/en/tagged_sentences.md

 - make [bedroom light](name) [red](color)
 - make [bedroom light](name) [green](color)
 - make [bedroom light](name) [blue](color)

+# intent:GetGarageState
+- is the garage door open
+- is the garage door closed

+# intent:GetTemperature
+- whats the temperature
+- how hot is it
+- how cold is it

 # intent:ChangeLightState
 - turn [on](state) the [living room lamp](name)